 - Land Use and Sustainable Development Law

-The Law Center’s students, coming from diverse backgrounds and experiences, represent close to 107 undergraduate institutions and a broad mix of majors.
-The 2021 Fall entering class was comprised of 38% minorities and approximately 54% female students.
+The Law Center’s students, coming from diverse backgrounds and experiences, represent close to 100 undergraduate institutions and a broad mix of majors.

 Touro Law offers three honor societies: the Touro Law Review, the Moot Court Board, and the Trial Advocacy and Practice Society.
 Additionally, there are 30+ student organizations devoted to specialized professional and social concerns.